 This course is centered on best practice teaching methods and is required of all majors seeking teacher certification.
 The basic content of the course includes instruction in National Board for Professional Teaching Standards, lesson planning and delivery, multiple assessment strategies and creating exemplary classroom environments.
-Students will be assigned to a 35 hr practicum in an area school.
+Course includes a field experience of approximately 35 hours.